-I started by taking a salt bath infused with calendula, rue, and wormwood.
+I consecrated myself in a salt bath infused with calendula, rue, and wormwood.
 I meditated in savasana or the death posture.
 I felt and heard an astral wind roar and envelop me as I sank deeper into an altered state.
 I lay in the death posture and repressed memories bubbled.
 I relived moments with K.R., an artist who was much older than me, maybe 10 years or more, when I was only 15.
 We had an affair that didn’t end well.
 I remembered how I originally hung out with him because I wanted to learn how to combine metal and bone in sculpture.
 I didn’t intend to sleep with him, but it happened.
 Tears soaked my cheeks as I traveled back in time.
 I saw C.O., who was 21 when I was 13., and swirled through the good and bad memories there.
 Then I fast-forwarded to an ex I didn’t treat well, who was two years younger than me and deserved more than what I offered.
 I scrolled through the past relationships at hyperspeed.
 Not all of them were unsavory, especially not the last one.
 I saw his handsome face and got stuck in a loop of him turning away from me and his spirit falling back into me.
 Which is kind of weird because that’s what happened later with the Animus.